 Do employees continue to get employee benefits while on leave?

 If you take a mandatory leave of absence from work, FMLA allows you to continue to carry the insurance policy you have through your employer.
-If you are taking a voluntary leave of absence from work, you generally get access to your benefits, but it is up to the discretion of your employer.
+If you are taking a voluntary leave from work, you generally get access to your benefits, but it is up to the employer’s discretion.

 Are employees paid during a leave of absence from work?